-This short 6 week (but small study) showed that a low carb approach was more effective at producing weight loss than the low fat group – 14.1 pounds/ 6.3 kg in low carb vs 9.3 pounds/ 4.2 kg in low fat group.
+This short 6-week (but small study) showed that a low carb approach was more effective at producing weight loss than the low fat group – 14.1 pounds/ 6.3 kg in low carb vs 9.3 pounds/ 4.2 kg in low fat group.
 It was also effective at reducing hunger.

-A one year study comparing low fat to low carb diets on weight and glycemic control in type 2 diabetics showed similar results in both weight and A1c reduction with a slight improvement in HDL seen in those in the low carb group.
+A one year study comparing low fat to low carb diets on weight and glycemic control in type 2 diabetes showed similar results in both weight and A1c reduction with a slight improvement in HDL seen in those in the low carb group.

-Another study comparing the 2 diets found greater weight loss with the low carb group (7.3% of body weight) than the low fat group (4.5%) for the first several months but a year out, no difference was seen.
+Another study comparing the two diets found greater weight loss with the low carb group (7.3% of body weight) than the low fat group (4.5%) for the first several months but a year out, no difference was seen.
 This study basically found the same thing.